track-gap-ana/filter/README.md

 Plotting stacks for signal and backgorund (with background weights) can be done by using the `--plot` flag.
 An example run line is:
 `python src/trackgapana.py --plot --type stack`

----
-To do:
-- [] some version issue with HDF5... causing plotting to abort